Samantha Weltz PhD

-I am a licensed clinical psychologist and work with people in New York and Maryland via telehealth therapy.
+I am a licensed clinical psychologist and work with people via telehealth therapy.
 I have been practicing psychology for over a decade and specialize in treating OCD, anxiety, trauma/PTSD and other comorbid conditions, such as depression and bipolar disorder.
-I received specialized training in exposure and response prevention (ERP), the gold standard of treatment for OCD, and regularly work with people experiencing all types of OCD (e.g., harm-based, contamination-based, symmetry/exactness, “just right”, etc.).
+I received specialized training in exposure and response prevention (ERP), the gold standard of treatment for OCD, and regularly work with people experiencing all types of OCD (e.g., harm-based, contamination-based, symmetry/exactness, “just right”, “Pure O,” etc.).
 As appropriate, I also integrate other therapeutic techniques, such as from ACT and family-systems approaches, into treatment to maximally benefit patients’ needs.

 Oftentimes, OCD co-occurs with other disorders, such as PTSD, depression, generalized anxiety, bipolar disorder, etc. I will work with you to build a treatment plan and identify in what order we will address any problems you are experiencing.
 Each case is unique and, together, we will understand how problems overlap and may feed into one another and why one aspect of an issue should be addressed first before addressing another issue.
 I always aim to use evidence-based practices into my work so that treatment is effective, efficient and grounded in research-backed techniques.